It typically costs between 2-5% of the amount you’re borrowing to cover the closing costs of your refinance.

 Your closing costs could also depend on the type of loan you want.
 For example, cash-out refinances often incur higher closing costs and refinance rates.

 But the type of refinancing is also a key factor.
 Some types of mortgage (FHA, VA, and USDA) allow you to “streamline” your refinance, which reduces both paperwork and costs.
 Although lenders are free to set their own procedures, with streamline refinances you may not even need a: Home appraisal Credit check Employment, or income verification

 And that should save you a lot of money on closing costs.
 These streamline refinances are available only if you do not want to take cash out and you do stick with your existing type of mortgage.
 But you can still switch lenders.

 Savings may be smaller but still worthwhile if you have an existing mortgage with either Fannie Mae or Freddie Mac.
 They both have refinancing products (the High Loan-to-Value Refinance Option and Enhanced Relief Refinance, respectively) that permit simplified documentation as well as allowing you to refinance a large proportion (roughly 97%) of your home’s market value.

 But, again, these aren’t available if you need a cash-out refinance.
-And, for these, you must stay with Fannie or Freddie while being free to switch to a different lender.Ready to refinance?
-Talk to a specialist today.
+And, for these, you must stay with Fannie or Freddie while being free to switch to a different lender.Check your refinance rates.
+Start here (Nov 30th, 2022)

 Common mortgage refinance costs